Cr4zyBaklava/Chess-account-creater/README.md

 # Chess-account-creater

-Creates accounts for chess.com, this code writed by CrazyBaklava.
+Creates accounts for chess.com, this code wrote by schop3r.

 ## Setup